CEAD Summer Programme

 Photography & Digital Imaging

-Duration: 5 days
+Duration 5 days

-Tutor: David Monahan
+Tutor David Monahan

 This five-day course is ideal for both beginners and improvers.
 Through a range of exercises and projects students will learn fundamental aspects of the digital imaging processes.
 The tutor will explain the terminology of photography: f-stops, shutter speeds, depth of field and introduce you to the do's and don'ts of composition, lighting, editing and presentation.
 Students will be advised about a variety of approaches to portraiture using available light sources.
 This small group will go out on location most days weather permitting.
 At the end of the week the combination of workshops and practice will have greatly enhanced your understanding of how to use your camera more effectively and you will have insights into different approaches to creating good quality images and improving your existing abilities.
+This course is suitable for those considering applying for part-time certificate courses at CEAD such as The University Certificate in Photography and Digital Imaging.

 --------------------------------------------------------------------------------------------------